Irḫan

 Irḫan was a Mesopotamian god who personified the western branch of the Euphrates, which in the first millennium BCE became its main course.
 The name could also refer to the river itself.
-The woirship of Irḫan is sparsely attested, and many aspects of his character as a deity are uncertain.
+The worship of Irḫan is sparsely attested, and many aspects of his character as a deity are uncertain.
 Two topics which continue to be a subject of debate among experts are his association or confusion with the snake god Nirah, and his proposed cosmogonic role.

 Name

 Irḫan was the Sumerian name of the western branch of the Euphrates.
 In Akkadian it was called Araḫtu.
 These names are cognates, and most likely both were derived from the Semitic root 'rḫ, "to go on route."
 Araḫtu grew in importance in the first millennium BCE, because the eastern branch flowing through cities such as Kish and Nippur, which was formerly the main course, became difficult to navigate.
 As a result, the name Araḫtu started to be used interchangeably with Purattu.